 Create a grocery store spending chart

 Create a chart of 10 items that you buy at least once per month at the grocery store -- whether it's crackers, laundry detergent or cat litter.
-On Sunday, when the newspaper arrives, check out the sales flier for at least two grocery stores and look for those items on sale.
+On Sunday, when the newspaper arrives, check out the sales flier for at least 2 grocery stores and look for those items on sale.
 You'll find patterns to pricing changes and you'll learn how to recognize a real sale, says Carrie Rocha, who blogs at Pocket Your Dollars.

 "Armed with this knowledge, you can change up your shopping habits to buy enough of the items you need to get through to the next sale," she says.